Certificate & Diploma Herbal Medicine Courses NZ

 1) Educational videos

-Richard Whelan will present educational videos on numerous, clinically relevant and diverse topics.
+Richard Whelan presents a series of educational videos on numerous, clinically relevant and diverse topics.
 A great deal of valuable knowledge can be clearly conveyed in this method and the material can be easily revised if and when needed.

 2) Paul Bergner’s lectures